VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: VoiceBridge

+at the global optimum, which gives the model one-step restoration ability.
+Detailed derivations are in Appendix~\ref{appendix:math}

-Furthermore, different from previous bridge models designed for a specific SE task that pursue target waveform reconstruction accuracy, GSR systems are required to generate speech samples with high perceptual quality~\citep{manjunath2009limitations, manocha2022audio,finally}.
-This key feature motivates us to integrate the human perceptual quality into the entire generation process of VoiceBridge, further enhancing LBM-based GSR quality.
-Specifically, we perform a post-training stage for both the LBM and the EP-VAE decoder, mitigating their cascading mismatches in inference as well as aligning both the bridge sampling and VAE decoding with human perceptual quality.
+Technically, we perform a post-training stage for both the LBM and the EP-VAE decoder, mitigating their cascading mismatches in inference as well as aligning both the bridge sampling and VAE decoding with human perceptual quality.
 The post-training objectives for LBMs and the decoder include:

-where $\mathcal{L}_\text{hf}$ denotes a PESQ loss and a UTMOS loss, jointly align the bridge sampling and the decoding processes well with subjective quality judgments.
-Intuitively, such a post-training procedure helps the bridge model to generate the speech samples on the sub-manifold of the latent space corresponding to the waveform with high perceptual quality, as well as encourages the decoder to generate HQ audio.
-As the encoder is frozen in this training section, this technique does not affect the good latent properties established by EP-VAE and prior convergence, allowing the utilization of each proposed innovation in VoiceBridge.